 Necessary Fictions is a forthcoming book and multimedia installation exploring the performance of American power and identity in the post-9/11 era.
 In this time of perpetual war, constant vigilance, and political division, what are the games we play, the stories we tell, to prepare for—or distract from—unsettling realities?

 How are fictions deployed and embraced, and to what end?

-Chapter 1, Atropia, documents mock-village landscapes in the fictional country of "Atropia” and its denizens.
-Costumed Afghan and Iraqi civilians, many who have fled war, recreate it in the service of the U.S. military.
+Chapter 1, Atropia, documents desert villages and their inhabitants in the fictional country of "Atropia."
+Costumed Afghan and Iraqi civilians, many of whom have fled war, recreate war in the service of the U.S. military.
 Real soldiers are dressed by Hollywood makeup artists in “moulage”—fake wounds—for immersive realistic pre-deployment training scenarios.

 Chapter 2, Jade Helm, is a found-footage short film about what happened when entire communities mistook wargames for the real thing.

-Chapter 3, Pineland, if funded, will be a pair of short films simultaneously reenacting a real-world incident in which distinguishing reality from fantasy became the difference between life and death.
+Chapter 3, Pineland, if funded, will be a pair of short films in two genres simultaneously reenacting a real-world incident in which distinguishing reality from fantasy became the difference between life and death.

-Necessary Fictions is a 2019 finalist for the W. Eugene Smith Memorial Fund Grant.
+Necessary Fictions was a 2019 finalist for the W. Eugene Smith Memorial Fund Grant.

 Production of this work-in-progress is supported in part by a 2019 NYSCA/NYFA Artist Fellowship, a Leica Women Foto Project Award,

 the Harpo Foundation, a Center for Emerging Visual Artists Fellowship, the Puffin Foundation, and an Outpost Artist Resources residency.